bicycle-codes/identity/README.md

 Sending a private message to an identity would mean encrypting a message with a new symmetric key.
 That means encrypting `n` versions of the symmetric key, one for each device in the other identity.

-So there you can think of it like one conversation = 1 symmetric key.
+You can think of it like one conversation = 1 symmetric key.
 The person initiating the conversation needs to know the exchange keys of the other party.

 ------------------------------------------